 Hot ham pie is the savory, satisfying dinner we all need this winter!
-It’s easy to put together and it’s a guaranteed hit with the whole family.
+It’s easy to put together and is a guaranteed hit with the whole family.

 Pin this recipe now to save it for laterPin Recipe